Who is Gary Marbut?

 Hillerman, Tom Clancy, Stephen Hunter, Robin Cook, Pat McManus,

-Stan Lynde, Arthur Clark, Issac Asimov, Matt Bracken, and
+Stan Lynde, Arthur Clark, Issac Asimov, Matt Bracken, Orson

 Gary rarely watches television, and